Stories

 I started in the ‘Extraction’ area of the factory, which is where I was based the year before in the laboratory collecting samples, so I knew my way around this area but needed to develop my technical knowledge.
 I was surrounded by numerous knowledgeable and experienced technicians, and I regularly took part in sign off meetings to work towards competencies in role.
 I started becoming more independent and started shifts on the control panel and roving the outside plant with the support of my work colleagues.

-All the apprentices at all sites were invited to outward bound in March.
+All the apprentices at all sites came together for a team build in March.
 This was such a memorable experience and something I won’t forget.
 We were pushed past our limits and got to try activities such as: gorge walking, rock climbing, scrambling, kayaking, raft building, a treasure hunt, Jacob’s ladder and taking a leap of faith into a freezing cold lake.
 All of which were designed to help us maximise our communication and team building techniques.
 In the evenings we would do workshops, learning more about the business and how we can better ourselves in our job role along with the companies’ values.

 Juice run was then a time where I could learn the ‘Refinery’ area of the factory.
 There were so many technicians, each with their own expertise in different areas, which meant I could build relationships and learn at the same time.
 I thoroughly enjoyed this area of the factory and found I wasn’t limited in height or strength.
 I was able to problem solve and help technicians when things went wrong and found a real passion in learning this area.
 During my refinery training, when we were rounding up the cogent lessons and approaching the ‘End Point Assessment’, I was always given time to study for upcoming exams and all members of staff were encouraging whenever any conversations were had around the exams.
 There was a previous apprentice that had undertaken the EPA and he helped all the apprentices with preparing and organising for the end assessment.
 I am very thankful for everyone that helped me throughout the process and continue to this day.
 Without them I wouldn’t have the knowledge or skills required to further my development within British Sugar.